yyyxiang/multi_dim_training/README.md

 # Training collaborators for effective division of labor

-Data, code, and materials for: Tian, F., Gershman, S. J., & Xiang, Y. (2025). _Training collaborators for effective division of labor._
+Data, code, and materials for: Tian, F., Gershman, S. J., & Xiang, Y. (in press).
+Training collaborators for effective division of labor. _Cognitive Science._

 ## Project Overview